PDEformer: Towards a Foundation Model for One-Dimensional Partial Differential Equations: Results

 \subsection{Forward problem}

 The pretrained PDEformer is highly versatile in handling various equations.
 Its performance on forward problems is evaluated using parametric PDEs from PDEBench~\citep{PDEBench}, including Burgers', Advection, and 1D Reaction-Diffusion PDEs.
 Comparative analysis is conducted with neural operator models tailored for individual PDEs.
 In this context, neural operators receive initial conditions and predict the entire solution field.
-Notably, all previous methods are trained and tested separately on different datasets, while the \texttt{PDEformer} model shows zero-shot inference across all test datasets post pretraining.
+Notably, all previous methods \verC{as well as \texttt{PDEformer-FS} are trained from-scratch} and tested separately on different datasets, while the \texttt{PDEformer} model shows zero-shot inference across all test datasets post pretraining.
 Furthermore, the \texttt{PDEformer-FT} model involves an additional fine-tuning process on the corresponding PDEBench dataset.

 In Table~\ref{tab:error}, the pretrained PDEformer model showcases zero-shot proficiency by attaining reasonable accuracy in all in-distribution tests \footnote{Here, ``in-distribution'' and ``out-of-distribution''(OoD) refer to the range of the PDE coefficients.
 In-distribution PDEs have coefficients lying within the range of the pretraining data, whereas OoD samples fall outside this range.
 Note that PDEBench datasets labeled as ``in-distribution'' are not utilized during pretraining.
-Therefore, we term the corresponding PDEformer inference as ``zero-shot''. }.
-Remarkably, for the Burgers' equation with $\nu=0.1$ and $0.01$, the zero-shot PDEformer outperforms the sufficiently trained FNO model.
-This superior performance stems from the pretrained PDEformer's exposure to diverse PDEs during pretraining, from which the model learns a generalizable law to outperform models trained specifically for individual PDEs.
-The fine-tuned PDEformer consistently excels in all tests, further highlighting the robustness and versatility of our approach in solving a wide range of PDEs.
+Therefore, we term the corresponding PDEformer inference as ``zero-shot''. }. \verC{ Remarkably, for Burgers' equation with $\nu=0.1$ and $0.01$, the zero-shot PDEformer outperforms all the baseline models trained specifically on these datasets.
+Such superior performance can be partially attributed to the network architecture we have utilized, as PDEformer already exhibits competitive performance when trained from-scratch.
+We believe that the additional improvement of the pretrained PDEformer stems from its exposure to diverse PDEs during pretraining, from which the model may learn a generalizable law to outperform models trained specifically for individual PDEs.
+Results of the out-of-distribution tests can be found in Table~\ref{tab:error_ood} in the Appendix. } The fine-tuned PDEformer consistently excels in all in-distribution and out-of-distribution tests, further highlighting the robustness and versatility of our approach in solving a wide range of PDEs.